MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 Content is protected using the Azure Rights Management service, which is now a component of AIP.

-For more information, see [How data is protected](what-is-information-protection.md#how-aip-protects-your-data) and [What is Azure Rights Management?](what-is-azure-rms.md).
+For more information, see [How AIP protects your data](aip-classification-and-protection.md#how-aip-protects-your-data) and [What is Azure Rights Management?](what-is-azure-rms.md).

 ## What's the role of identity management for Azure Information Protection?